 Anthropometric measurements were taken as described below.
 The measurement was taken twice, and if there was a discrepancy, the process was repeated.
 Before measuring, a disposable sheet was placed, and safety precautions were taken.
 The baby was positioned supine, with the vertex of the head in contact with the headboard and the body fully on the surface.
-The footboard was adjusted to the sole of the foot at a 90-degree angle ve it was measure.27 The baby scale was checked.
+The footboard was adjusted to the sole of the foot at a 90-degree angle ve it was measure.20 The baby scale was checked.
 The baby's clothes were removed, leaving only the dry diaper, which was weighed afterward.
-The baby was placed supine on the scale, ensuring minimal movement.27 Items like hats and headbands were removed, and head circumference was measured using a nonflexible tape from the occiput to the glabella.27 The fontanelles were evaluated by palpation for width and length using one hand, with each finger measuring 1 cm.
-The measurement was taken when the baby was calm, and the procedure was consistently performed by the same researcher.28
+The baby was placed supine on the scale, ensuring minimal movement.20 Items like hats and headbands were removed, and head circumference was measured using a non-flexible tape from the occiput to the glabella.20 The fontanelles were evaluated by palpation for width and length using one hand, with each finger measuring 1 cm.
+The measurement was taken when the baby was calm, and the procedure was consistently performed by the same researcher.21 be reached by phone, 106 newborns were followed up (Figure 1).

-Since 1 participant had stillbirth, 9 participants withdrew from the study and 2 participants could not be reached by phone, 106 newborns were followed up (Figure 1).
+Since 1 participant had stillbirth, 9 participants withdrew from the study and 2 participants could not